Drone Summit Convenes UAS and sUAS Researchers at Biosphere2

 Photo: Catherine Cahill, ACUASI

 "Over the last eight to ten years, thousands of researchers have purchased their first drones and become licensed small UAS pilots (sUAS), but their workflows for collecting, analyzing, and sharing drone data have largely been ad hoc endeavors that have lacked a community standard or a national data repository for publishing their drone data," said Dr. Tyson Swetnam, PI of a TRIF-supported 18th Mile Award from the UArizona Office for Research, Innovation, and Impact.
-The grant program serves as seed funding for research aligned with the UArizona's goals for meeting challenges of the '4th Industrial Revolution', with this grant awarded specifically to develop proposals to build a national cyberinfrasctructure center of excellence focused on drone data and scientific applications.
+The grant program serves as seed funding for research aligned with the UArizona's goals for meeting challenges of the '4th Industrial Revolution', with this grant awarded specifically to develop proposals to build a national cyberinfrastructure center of excellence focused on drone data and scientific applications.

 "Without a prioritized effort to identify, make searchable, and provide long-term data curation, UAS and sUAS data are increasingly at risk of becoming 'dark data' which are lost or unusable," Swetnam added.